The 9 Best Chinese Bakeries In San Francisco

 You can’t visit Pineapple King Bakery without picking up one of its signature pineapple buns.
-Popular in Hong Kong, the soft, airy rolls don’t actually contain any of the tropical fruit, but get their name from the pineapple-looking pattern that forms on the sugary, buttery top after they’re baked.
+The soft, airy rolls don’t actually contain any of the tropical fruit, but get their name from the pineapple-looking pattern that forms on the sugary, buttery top after they’re baked.
 The buns are customarily sliced in half before a slab of butter is wedged inside (Pineapple King also has guava butter as an option).
-The buns also come with several other sweet and savory filling variations, like black sesame custard, barbecue pork, curry beef, and even pizza.
-But none tops the one with purple yam, and our favorite one here.
+The buns also come with several other sweet and savory filling variations, like black sesame custard, barbecue pork, and curry beef.
+But none tops our favorite purple yam.
 The glass cases at this Outer Sunset bakery are also full of other baked goods, like red bean pastries and chicken buns.

 Good Mong Kok always has a line out the door—partly because the tiny takeout-only bakery has limited standing room, but mostly because the grab-and-go dim sum options are some of the best in the city.
 Char siu buns, turnip cakes, shrimp dumplings, and sticky rice wrapped in lotus leaf stay warm inside giant steamer baskets until they’re snapped up.
 The line at this Chinatown shop moves quickly though, so be sure to study the window display while you stand and wait.
 After you’ve made your selections, take your carry-out boxes to a nearby park for a picnic, or dig right in while sitting in your car—you won’t be the only one.